BrandenPIQES/GET-RECIPE/README.md

 # GET RECIPE - ZWILIWA CHATBOT
 Get recipe uses Twillio Chatbot and the spoonacular API to recommend recipe on a promt, "hungry".

-If the recipe is not pleasing one can get another one by simply replying "No" until the desired one is found.
+## Used tech stack, apps, and services
+- HTML, CSS, and Python Flask
+- Twilio
+- Spoonacular
+- WhatsApp

 Scan the QR Code below to start a conversation.
 Remember "hungry" for a recipe request and "No" if you don't like the current recipe!🫡